 BUDGET PROJECT

-While the city budget is formally debated and approved by our elected representatives, we are never active participants in the process to decide how to raise and spend our money.
-If we could actually see where our money goes, we could better influence the city budget -- and make our government work for us.
+While the city budget is formally debated and approved by our elected representatives, the details of the City budget are kept from our view.
+But its our money and we need to be able to see where every dollar goes if we are to be able to make decisions about Philadelphia's future.
+Today, we are not active participants in the process to decide how to raise and spend our money.
+A City Controller committed to govermental accountability and openness can show us where our money goes so we can better influence the city budget -- and make our government work for us.

 READ MY FULL -- SHOW ME THE "FULL-MONTY" BUDGET -- ESSAY